4 Practical Ways to Pass Our Faith to the Next Generation

-Let’s start with what it’s not.
-Our ultimate goal is not to make sure our kids learn to share, participate in the right sports, eat healthy food, or excel in school.
+Let’s start with what our ultimate parenting goal is NOT.
+Our end goal is not to make sure our kids learn to share, participate in the right sports, eat healthy food, or excel in school.
 It’s not even to make sure they are happy, for that matter.
 While all of those are good desires for our kids’ lives, they aren’t the end goal of our parenting.

 1. Work on growing closer to Jesus yourself.

-Deuteronomy contains the instructions God, via Moses, gives to his people before entering the promised land.
-Pay careful attention to the order of these instructions in chapter 6…
+In the book of Deuteronomy, God gives his people specific instructions about “passing on the baton of faith” before entering the promised land.
+Pay careful attention to the order of these commands…

 Love the Lord your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.